Welcome to Ratzeburg

 The sleek, yellow rowing boats are an intrinsic part of the cityscape.
 Time and again, you can watch them circling the picturesque island.
 It was Karl Adam who established and revolutionized the rowing sport in Ratzeburg.
 As a teacher at the school of scholars, he founded the students rowing team.
 He changed the training methods and boat material – and brought home Olympic gold with the rowing eight from Rome in 1960.
 And that was not to be the only precious metal he brought home: silver from Tokyo in 1964 and gold from Mexico in 1968 were complemented with great success in European and World Championships.

 Thanks to the legendary rowing coach, Ratzeburg became the Mecca of rowing.
 Since 1959, every June, the International Rowing Regatta has taken place in Ratzeburg.
 In 1968, the Ratzeburg rowing Academy was inaugurated.
 Today, this center for top-class sports belongs to the Olympic basecamp Hamburg/Schleswig-Holstein.
+The International Rowing Regatta is taking place every year.

-Discover nature on your bike
+Discover our nature

 Once, the inner-German border ran along lake Ratzeburger See.
 For this reason, the protected eastern bank, where the great crested grebe, common merganser, ducks and other water birds find their breeding and feeding grounds, is still wild and untouched.
 The Ratzeburger See with its forested banks entices you to go hiking or cycling on 26 kilometers of tracks around the lake.